-FreeNAS[®] uses the open source application Pootle to manage the localization of the menu screens used by the FreeNAS[®] graphical administrative interface.
-Pootle makes it easy to find out the localization status of your native language and to translate the text for any menus that have not yet been localized.
+FreeNAS® uses Pootle, an open source application, for managing the localization of the menu screens used by the FreeNAS® graphical administrative interface.
+Pootle makes it easy to find out the localization status of your native language and to translate the text for any menus that have not been localized yet.
 By providing a web editor and commenting system, Pootle allows translators to spend their time making and reviewing translations rather than learning how to use a translation submission tool.

-To see the status of a localization, open pootle.freenas.org in a browser, as shown in Figure 25.1.
+To see the status of a localization, open pootle.freenas.org in your browser, as seen in Figure 25.1a: